mrbeskin/intds/README.md

 ### Generating gRPC

-Definitions are included for Go, Python and C#.
+Definitions are included for Go and Python .
 For clients in other languages, please refer to the documentation on the [grpc site](https://grpc.io) for more information.

+For Python, the directions for creating a client are located [here](https://grpc.io/docs/tutorials/basic/python.html).

+For C#, the directions for creating a client are located [here](https://developers.google.com/protocol-buffers/docs/reference/csharp-generated)